Analyzing the functional, mechanistic and regulatory aspects of membrane tubulation, fission and fusion during vesicular transport

 Cellular complexity, while fascinating, frequently comes in the way of assign specific functions to proteins and building testable models.
 To get around these problems, we use a bottom-up reconstitution approach that allows recreating membrane tubulation, fission and fusion with specific proteins or their combinations on a define membrane template outside of the cell - a process that is referred to as reconstitution.

-Reconstituted tubulation and fission of Supported Membrane Templates
+Reconstituted tubulation and fission of Supported Membrane Templates.
+Movie credits: Soumya Bhattacharyya and Srishti Dar

-For our reconstitution efforts, we utilise Supported Membrane Templates (SMrT) that represent a versatile assay system displaying a wide range of topologies, from planar bilayers to highly curved membrane tubes, resting on a passive glass surface (see schematic above and Swaminathan and Pucadyil (2024) Biochem.
-Soc.
-Transac.).
+For our reconstitution efforts, we utilise Supported Membrane Templates (SMrT) that represent a versatile assay system displaying a wide range of topologies, from planar bilayers to highly curved membrane tubes, resting on a passive glass surface (see schematic above).
 Our experimental workflow is simple and typically involves the real-time monitoring of membrane tubulation, fission and fusion using fluorescence microscopy.

 Read more here